Examining the Prevalence and Dynamics of AI-Generated Media in Art Subreddits: Analyses and Findings

 \subsection{Participation and Newcomers}

-The previous sections focused on volume of posts and discussions over time and in relation to other image posts in the same communities.
-In this section, we examine the pattern of participation in creating AI-related posts across the different art communities.
-In particular, we focus on newcomers (first-time image posters).
-Is there evidence that AI-generated images make it easier for newcomers to contribute content -- and if so, do these newcomers stay and contribute over time?
+The previous sections focused on the volume of posts and discussions over time and in relation to other image posts in the same communities.
+In this section, we address our second research question by examining \textit{participation} patterns in the creation of AI-related posts across the different art communities. \newt{In particular, we focus on newcomers -- users who make their first-ever image-sharing post to a certain subreddit.} Is there evidence that AI-generated images make it easier for newcomers to contribute content -- and if so, do these newcomers stay and contribute over time?
 Does this pattern diverge for those who are making \textit{Transparent AI posts} to \textit{AI-disallowed} versus \textit{AI-neutral} communities?

 Overall, the participation of newcomers was significantly more emphasized in making \textit{Transparent AI posts} than the overall presence of newcomers in posting images to these communities.
 In \textit{AI-disallowed communities}, newcomers usually publish 6.71\% of all image-based posts.
 This ratio is similar in \textit{AI-neutral communities}, with 6.51\% of newcomers publishing image-based posts.
 However, newcomers made as much as 25.15\% of \textit{Transparent AI posts} in \textit{AI-disallowed} communities during our period of analysis.
-In \textit{AI-neutral communities}, newcomers made a similar 22.99\% of the \textit{Transparent AI posts}.
-The differences between newcomer production of identified AI content versus regular content was significant for both types of communities (Chi-square, \( p < 0.00001 \)).
-This over-representation in newcomers posting AI-generated content suggests that this kind of content may encourage and broaden community participation.
+In \textit{AI-neutral communities}, newcomers made a similar 22.99\% of the \textit{Transparent AI posts}. \newt{Chi-square tests showed that the proportion of posts made by newcomers is significantly different between \textit{Transparent AI posts} and image-based posts (\textit{AI-disallowed communities}: $\chi^2(1, N = 3,964,964) = 1796.71, p < 0.00001$; \textit{AI-neutral communities}: $\chi^2(1, N = 2,328,041) = 521.10, p < 0.00001$). } This over-representation in newcomers posting AI-generated content suggests that this kind of content may encourage and broaden community participation.

 We saw, then, that newcomers are participating more in creating \textit{Transparent AI posts}.
 But do newcomers who post AI content continue to contribute to the community?
 Here, we compared newcomers who posted AI content to all other newcomers to the community.
 We define \textit{Transparent AI newcomers} as those authors whose initial post in the subreddit was a \textit{Transparent AI post} (i.e. the author admitted the post includes an AI-generated image), and compared them to \textit{Image-based newcomers}, newcomers whose first contribution in the subreddit was any type of image-based post.
 Subsequently, we calculated the percentage of newcomers who posted content from 2022 to 2023, and who posted again in the same subreddit at least one month after their initial post.